hcsama/MCAdmin/README.md

-# MCAdmin - A simple (very simple) Web GUI for monitoring your Minecraft server
+# MCAdmin - A simple Web GUI for monitoring and managing your Minecraft server

 This release offers basic functionality:
 - Connect to any configured Minecraft server